Sasja/machikoro/docs/botapi.md

 The bot must accept POST requests from a Gamemaster.

 ## Gamemaster json requests and valid response
-The requests will consist of json.
-If the request contains the ```"action"``` keyword, then the answer should be one of the strings of the list provided under the ```"options"``` keyword.
+A formal specification of the json api is maintained in [/docs/api.schema.json](/docs/api.schema.json) but some examples will be nicer to get started.
+Each request contains the ```"action"``` keyword indicating what game decision si to be made, and the answer should be one of the strings of the list provided under the ```"options"``` keyword.
 If the bot replies anything else, it might get disqualified.
 This basic rule alone allows writing a valid bot without understanding the rules of the game and is exactly what the template bots do.
 The Gamemaster ensures the options all correspond to valid game actions, and all valid game actions are presented through the options.

 Understanding the requests themselves is easy once you grasp the rules of machikoro.
 Have a look at the following example: